burnsr77/burnsr77.github.io/_posts/2016-12-21-resolutions.md

 ..* Murakami, Kafka on the Shore
 ..* Wright, Native Son
 ..* Morrison, Beloved
-..* Céline, Journey to the End of the Night
+..* CÃ©line, Journey to the End of the Night
 ..* Camus, The Stranger
-..* Rulfo, Pedro Páramo
+..* Rulfo, Pedro PÃ¡ramo
 ..* Proust, Swann's Way
 ..* Kingsolver, The Bean Trees
 ..* Achebe, Things Fall Apart